 As in many neighborhoods, one can trace the “following-the-theme” method of naming streets.
 In Woodland, this is reflected in the Minnesota city names used for most east-west streets.
 A recent query to Zenith City Online wondered why so many of Woodland’s street names are of prairie towns, rather than communities in the much closer north woods.
 It can only be speculated that those relatively southern places (some of which are mere blips on the map today) had meaning for the developers who named them—and that perhaps more northern names like Hibbing, Ely and Virginia were either too recently developed or already graced other now-lost Duluth streets.
 (Many of the eastern avenues in Duluth, for instance, were once named for states of the union, and so a second street named Virginia would have been a confusing repetition.)

 While street names reflect a neighborhood’s development, social history more often relies on residential women who have reached back and gathered stories of their elders.
 Woodland is lucky to have life-long resident Diane Oesterreich, who took the time in the 1980s and 90s to record and transcribe interviews with many elderly (now deceased) residents who remembered the early days of Woodland.
 These oral histories have been gathered in an unpublished manuscript titled “At the End of the Carline,” and she was generous enough to share it with this author as a resource.
-Many of the photos that appear with this story were also provided by Diane.
+The photos that appear with this story were also provided by Diane.

 The Streetcar and the Racetrack